srivarshan-s/Hydro-Traffic-Monitoring-System/README.md

 # Hydro-Traffic-Monitoring-System
+Operating system for Hydro Traffic Management.
-Created an operating system from scratch using linux
+Built from scratch using Linux.
+Emulated using QEMU Emulator